Simon Ferry

-Simon William Ferry (born 11 January 1988) is a Scottish semi-professional footballer and coach who is manager for Broomhill.
+Simon William Ferry (born 11 January 1988) is a Scottish football coach and former player who is assistant manager for Scottish League Two club East Kilbride.

 Ferry started his career with Scottish Premier League club Celtic but did not play a competitive match for the first team.
 He spent the 2009–10 season on loan at Swindon Town who then signed him permanently at the end of the season.
 He then moved to Portsmouth.

 In June 2014, he joined Dundee and spent just over one year at the club before joining Peterhead.

 Ferry has played for the Scotland national under-19 football team and featured for them at the 2006 European Under-19 Championship.

 Club career

 Celtic

 Having played for the Celtic youth teams, Ferry signed a four-and-a-half-year professional contract with the club in January 2006.
 He was part of the team that won the Under-19 League and Cup double in 2006 and was among a number of players named, by coach Willie McStay, as likely to progress to the first team.

 A few months later Ferry made his first-team debut on a pre-season tour of Poland, playing against Wisła Kraków and Legia Warsaw.

 His professional development was curtailed by injury problems sustained in the 2006–07 season, which resulted in his missing almost three years of club football.
 He returned to the Celtic first-team squad in February 2009, and featured in a Wembley Cup match against Tottenham Hotspur on 26 July 2009.
 Ferry later told BBC Wiltshire that he feared the ongoing ankle injury would end his career.